How to Determine Your Used Bicycle Blue Book Value

 As you can see, when using the same search terms as eBay, Checkaflip will present the exact same listings.
 The difference here is that the prices displayed represent the offers the sellers accepted.
 For the $1400 listing it shows that the bike sold for $1100.
 That means if your bike is comparable then it is likely worth close to that amount, and it is conveniently close (though just a bit below) what eBay reported as trending.
 Checkaflip also provides two very handy metrics at the top of the page.
 The first is the average selling price compiled over the last three months.
 In this case it’s $1015.
 The second is the sell-through rate.
 This lets you know how well the bikes sold at that average price.
 Anything above 50% is a fairly decent sell-through rate and the higher it is the better the bikes are selling.

 So after doing all this, you should have a fairly good sense of your used bicycle blue book value.
 In this example, the CAAD10 is comparable in condition and build to one selling recently for $1100, CAAD10s in general have been selling well for the last three months at around $1015, and let’s say this one is a common size, and you’ve taken great photos.
 You can fairly confidently figure your CAAD10 is worth at least around that $1015 mark up to maybe just past the $1100 mark.
 Armed with this as the bicycle’s blue book value, your selling strategy then is up to you.

 Option 3: The Pro’s Closet

 If you don’t have the time to determine your own used bicycle blue book value, then The Pro’s Closet (TPC) can definitely help.
-With expansive expert knowledge and experience in all sorts of bikes, vintage and obscure, plus the resources to collect every possible bit of information, TPC can determine your Trade-In value quickly, accurately, for free, and with no obligations.
+With expansive expert knowledge and experience in all sorts of high end bikes, plus the resources to collect every possible bit of information, TPC can determine your Trade-In value quickly, accurately, for free, and with no obligations.
 To make things even easier, TPC can make you an offer of your bike, today!